dullroar/miki/README.rst

 * Markdown-specific.

   * pandoc, for markdown to html generation.
-  * texlive-latex-base, for md to pdf generation
+  * tex, for md to pdf generation.
-  * texlive-latex-extra
-  * lmodern

     * The names of packages on your system may differ.
+    * texlive-latex-base.
+    * texlive-latex-extra.
+    * lmodern.

 Installation
 ------------

-* Recommended: git clone this repo, or download its zip and extract.
+* Recommended: ``git clone`` this repo, or download its zip and extract.
 * Or, very minimally, download these files:

   * ``makefile``